kaimitai/faxedit/docs/doc.md

 When in Door-editing mode, Shift+Click moves the door entry position to the clicked position on the tilemap.
 Ctrl+Click moves the exit position.

 If the door is not of building-type, and the door destination is unambiguous, an "Enter Door"-button will let you go to the door destination while taking palette setting into account. (we do not go to buildings since the screens are templated)

+Note: The "Towns" world does not support same-world doors due to special handling in the game's logic.

 ## Screen Scrolling